 No problem there.
 Games load times are fine, played well and looked great on the 6.52″ display.
-If you let your kids play with your phone, they will have a good time for hours, and you won’t have to stress about the phone meeting its end the moment it hits the tiled floor.
+If you let your kids play with your phone, they will have a good time for hours, and you won’t have to stress about the phone meets its end the moment it hits the tiled floor.

 To my surprise, even with chunk loading increased to 10, the game worked nicely.
 There was no fluidity associated with 60FPS rendering but the game didn’t lag even in open spaces where you could see as far as the loading distance lets you.
 With certainly passable experience I decided to try a new game.

-If you want to get even remotely competitive, you will need headphones (this is where included headphone jack comes in handy).
+If you want to get even remotely competitive, you will need headphones (this is where the included headphone jack comes in handy).
 With an SD resource pack, the game perhaps didn’t look stunning but was definitely playable.
 Looks like this phone can handle a bit of gaming after all.

 Media and YouTube

 Despite my initial worries about the screen size and its resolution, the YouTube experience is actually pretty good.
 If you are watching cinematic stuff, pinch to zoom comes in handy to expand the video to the full 20:9 ratio.

 The speaker is located at the bottom of the device, which is a bit annoying if you watch the videos (as you should) in the horizontal orientation, but it’s incredibly loud.
 Loud to the point of being unpleasant to listen to (not distorted, or anything).

 Once you get past the sound being played on one side, the screen and media consumption on UleFone Power Armour 14 holds up well.
 Thankfully, the phone comes with a headphone jack and Bluetooth, so you can remedy the sound with a pair of headphones of your choice.